How is your car insurance premium calculated?

 The premium for this cover goes higher as your sum insured increases.

 And finally, you have riders.
 These riders, or car insurance add-ons, provide various kinds of protection and services to you at a nominal cost.
 For example, Engine Secure protects against damage caused by waterlogging, Road Side Assistance will send help if your car breaks down in the middle of the road, NCB Protection lets you make two claims without losing out on your No Claim Bonus, and more.
-Each rider helps to make your policy more robust to ensure you are protected in all situations.
+Each rider helps to make your car insurance policy more robust to ensure you are protected in all situations.